 Why read this? : We look at the deeper meaning of brand character.
 Learn why choices you make under pressure shape your brand’s true story.
-We share examples of how to and how not to do it.
+We share examples of how and how not to do it.
 Read this to learn how to better show your true brand character.

 Storytelling is a never-ending source of ideas.
 Brand storytelling uses some of those ideas to help you build your brand and connect with customers.
 Brands can use stories to help move customers along their buying journey.

 Character can mean different things in storytelling :-

 - A quirky / offbeat person – Oh, that Harry guy, he’s a bit of a character.

 - A specific person in the story – I liked the book, but the lead character was annoying.